claws/quadcopter/doc/builds/alien5/index.rst

 The Alien supports an optional LED ring that is placed at the rear of the quad.

-I came across a `flitetest <http://forum.flitetest.com/showthread.php?22417-ImpulseRC-Alien-build/page7>`_ forum post taht covered the LED ring in ome detail.
+I came across a `flitetest <http://forum.flitetest.com/showthread.php?22417-ImpulseRC-Alien-build/page7>`_ forum post that covered the LED ring in ome detail.

 From there I came across a good youtube video showing it off.